mustakimur/UGA-Advanced-Compiler/clang-libtool/Readme.md

 ## Writeup Explanation

-In this write-up, we will write a Clang Libtool that will insert a different version of a target function in source code and replace all the call invokation of original function to the new function.
+In this write-up, we will write a Clang Libtool that will insert a different version of a target function in source code and replace all the call invocation of original function to the new function.
 Additionally, the newly defined function will print all the params value in it.
 Consider the following source code:

 ```C
 int doSum(int a, int b){